 The main pegmatite dykes to the south are broadly oriented NNE-SSW over a strike of 1.6 km, distributed over zones that are up to 300 m wide.
-At least 15 dykes, each of from <500 to >1000 m, are developed in an en echelon pattern over these widths and strike length.
+At least 15 dykes, each of from <500 to >1000 m in length, are developed in an en echelon pattern over these widths and strike length.
 Dyke thickness ranges from 5 to 50 m over their strike length.
 In a characteristic section, there are generally 4 dykes from 15 to 50 m thick over a thickness of ~265 m normal to the 30 to 40° E dip of the pegmatites.

-JORC compliant mineral resources at the Pilbara Minerals Pilgangoora deposits (Pilbara Minerals Limited website, 2016), in the north, are:
+JORC compliant Mineral Resources at the Pilbara Minerals Pilgangoora deposits (Pilbara Minerals Limited website, 2016), in the north, are:

 17.9 Mt @ 182 ppm Ta2O5;